How to Use Google Maps Timeline for Mileage Tracking

 happy man with mileage app

-When you enable Location History, Google stores your location in your Google Account even when the app for Google Maps isn’t open on your phone.
+When you enable Location History, Google tracks your locations, even when the app for Google Maps isn’t open.
+From mid-2024, they will be stored on your device instead of your Google account.

-Please note: enabling and setting up your phone are somewhat different processes on Android and iOS devices, so we’ll guide you through both.
+As enabling and setting up your phone are somewhat different processes on Android and iOS devices, we’ll guide you through both.

-To enable or disable your location in Google services, follow these steps:
+To enable your location in Google services, follow these steps:

 1. Open the Google Maps app on your Android phone or tablet